ajestudillo/project/content/authors/admin/_index.md

 My research focuses on understanding how our visual system provide us with information about the world that we can use to recognize and interact with objects, environments and people.
 I am interested in visual perception from the most basic level (e.g. how we discriminate between different shapes) to the most complex (e.g., face and object recognition).
 I am also interested in the cognitive mechanisms used to solve different mathematical operations (e.g., additions and subtractions).

-To provide this understanding, I use techniques, such as eye-tracking, EEG-ERP, brain stimulation, and classical behavioral (e.g., old/new recognition memory paradigm) and psychophysical paradigms.
+To provide this understanding, I use different techniques, such as eye-tracking, EEG-ERP, brain stimulation, as well as behavioral and psychophysical paradigms.
 My research involves both  neurotypical populations and individuals with neurodevelopmental disorders or brain injuries.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_ajestudillo.pdf" "newtab" >}}CV{{< /staticref >}}.